Mezzky/pokemon-app/README.md

 # Pokemon App

-T h is website is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:
+T his website is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:

 - Pokedex